Tenza/configurations/ArchLinux Installation/2 - Base System Configuration.md

 #### Windows already instaled:

-If we are installing Arch and Windows is already on the machine, assuming the bootloader was already installed to the MBR, we simply need to refresh the config file.
+If Arch was installed while Windows was already on the machine, and assuming the GRUB2 bootloader was already installed to the MBR, we simply need to refresh the config file.

 <pre>
 grub-mkconfig -o /boot/grub/grub.cfg
 </pre>

-The os-prober will be automatically called by `grub-mkconfig` and will add an entry to Windows.
-This has worked for me even on a dualboot with a RAID array.
+The os-prober will be automatically called by `grub-mkconfig` and it will add an entry to Windows on the bootloader menu.
+This has worked for me even on a dualboot with a RAID array over dm-crypt. but I also report a problem where `os-prober` tries to mount my Linux extended partition, although everything was properly configured, a error still showed up.

-But if for some reason it failed we can try and add a custom entry:
+But if for some reason `os-prober` fails to detect other OS, it is possible to add a custom entry in `40_custom` file.

 <pre>
 nano /etc/grub.d/40_custom